 NATIONAL PICK STRAWBERRIES DAY

-Every May 20 National Pick Strawberries Day is observed.
-There is something special about the taste of a sun-warmed strawberry picked straight off of the vine.
+Every May 20th, National Pick Strawberries Day encourages us to pick some strawberries.
+Right about this time of year, they start coming into season.
+And there is just something special about the taste of a sun-warmed strawberry picked straight off of the vine.

 - Strawberries are members of the rose family

-- Strawberries are the only fruit with their seeds on the outside
+- They are the only fruit with their seeds on the outside

 - Strawberries are an excellent source of vitamin C

-- Strawberries are low-fat, low in calories and a good source of fiber, folic acid and potassium
+- Like most berries, they are low-fat, low in calories and a good source of fiber, folic acid, and potassium

 - Strawberries help can help fight bad cholesterol and may reduce inflammation